raphidoc/sear/README.md

 * Click `Process L1b` to manually process selected raw data
 * Click `Auto Process` to automatically process all displayed raw data, discretization is performed with a time interval of minimum 4 and maximum 10 seconds.
-* Human QC of L1b data, analyst can click on the data to shift it between green (1 = good) and red (0 = bad).
-Data that have the flag QC flag 0 is removed from further analysis.
+* Human qc of L1b data, analyst can click on the data to shift it between green (1 = good) and red (0 = bad).
+Data that have the flag qc flag 0 is removed from further analysis.
 * Process L2 to summarize (mean) non spectral data.
 For the HOCRs, mean AOPs are computed.
 * Additional Loess interpolation and smoothing for AOPs.
 * Metadata include rotation of the vessel frame (X, Y, Z vectors in cartesian coordinates) if Tait-Bryan angles (heading, pitch, roll) are available.